If you're comparing 6sense and Lusha, you're looking at two different tools that happen to serve the same revenue teams.

 AI features: different maturity, different scope

-This intelligence is powered by Anthropic's Claude and available through MCP in any compatible AI assistant.
+This intelligence is powered by Anthropic's Claude and available through ZoomInfo MCP in any compatible AI assistant.

-There's no published price list, but there are two free entry points: ZoomInfo Lite (permanent free tier with 10 monthly credits and access to the B2B database) and a 7-day free trial.
+ZoomInfo pricing is custom-quoted across three product lines (Sales, Marketing, and add-ons like Chorus and Chat).
+ZoomInfo's canonical pricing statement is: free to start with consumption credits based on usage.
+Two free entry points exist: ZoomInfo Lite (permanent free tier) and a 7-day free trial.
 ZoomInfo is premium-priced, but the ROI is documented: Seismic saved 11.5 hours per week per seller and attributed 39% of pipeline to ZoomInfo signals; Snowflake achieved 200% higher conversion rates on top-scoring accounts.

 For budget-conscious teams, Lusha's transparent, self-serve pricing is the clearest path in.
 For enterprise teams evaluating total cost of ownership across data, intent, orchestration, and conversation intelligence, ZoomInfo's consolidated platform can replace multiple point solutions.